 How much will a Temporary Worker Visa cost?

-You will need to pay £244 for you as well as the same amount for any potential dependants.
-That fee is reduced by £55 if you are from an applicable country.
+You will need to pay £259, as well as the same amount for any potential dependants.

-There will be an additional cost of £19.20 for your biometric information as well as a healthcare surcharge which will depend on the specifics of your application.
+There may be immigration healthcare surcharge which will depend on the specifics of your application.

 You can pay an additional £800 for the super-priority service which will allow you to receive a much quicker application decision.